FAQ’s: 200-Hour Yoga Teacher Training

 When does the training start?

-Our next Yoga Teacher Training begins March 1st, 2019.
-Details, location and instructions will be given after registration.
+Our next Yoga Teacher Training begins August 27th, 2019.
+Further details, location and instructions will be given after registration.